Watch Katy Perry Dodge Questions About Naming Her Baby Daisy Weeks Before the Birth - E! Online

 This wasn't the only time the idea came up.
 Amanda Holden also said she liked the name Daisy Bloom or Daisy Perry-Bloom during a July interview with Heart Breakfast.

-"Well, Perry is my mother's maiden name so it's kind of a bit removed already," she said, again, not commenting on Daisy.
+"Well, Perry is my mother's maiden name so it's kind of a bit removed already," Perry said, again, not commenting on Daisy.
 "You know when you meet someone … and you go into fantasy and you try on the last name.
 Girl, you know you do.
 I mean, I'm really grateful for this last name.
 So, I'll take it."

 In addition, Perry told the hosts she didn't know the child's sex yet.
 However, Perry had actually revealed in April that she was expecting a girl.